nixworks/public/news/2011/03/5/index.md

 ##### Slumdog Millionaire
 ### ["Slumdog Millionaire" souvenirs are destroyed after the home of actress Rubina Ali burns down in a fire in Garib Nagar near Bandra Railway Station in Mumbai.
 21 people are wounded and more than 2,000 others become homeless. ](/news/2011/03/5/slumdog-millionaire-souvenirs-are-destroyed-after-the-home-of-actress-rubina-ali-burns-down-in-a-fire-in-garib-nagar-near-bandra-railway-s.md)
-_Context: Garib Nagar, Bandra Railway Station, Rubina Ali, Slumdog Millionaire, Mumbai_
+_Context: Mumbai, Garib Nagar, Slumdog Millionaire, Bandra Railway Station, Rubina Ali_

 ##### ChristChurch Cathedral
 ### [A search of ChristChurch Cathedral, Christchurch has found no bodies from the 2011 Canterbury earthquake despite fears that there were 22 bodies buried there - the confirmed death toll is 165. ](/news/2011/03/5/a-search-of-christchurch-cathedral-christchurch-has-found-no-bodies-from-the-2011-canterbury-earthquake-despite-fears-that-there-were-22-bo.md)